M3wP/Monopoly/C64/readme.md

 ## Change History (Since Version 0.01.99A)
 * 08JUL208
+	* Buzz when fail get out free.
+	* Fix order of buttons on trdsel0 dialog.
+	* Autosell feature.
+Still not properly incorporated into menus.
 	* Load strings resource.
 This is still very slow. *sigh*
 	* Rip out strings and put in separate files.
 I have built a strings.prg file out of the process but I can't get exomiser to work yet so the